Candoco Dance Company: Face In / Let's Talk About Dis

 Visual artist Hetain Patel's Let’s Talk About Dis is a playful and intimate piece that builds on an exploration of the dancers’ personalities and bodies, interrogating questions of what identity is and how it is formed.
 With seductive charm, Hetain challenges audiences to think beyond surface appearances, exposing hidden prejudices and absurd political correctness.

-A free pre-show talk will take place from 7.00pm – 7.30pm in the Gardner Tower at ACCA, with BSL interpretation by Sue MacLaine.
+A free pre-show talk will take place from 7.00pm – 7.30pm in the Gardner Tower at Attenborough Centre for the Creative Arts, with BSL interpretation by Sue MacLaine.

-An opportunity to meet Ben Wright, one of Candoco’s new Artistic Co-Directors, and Susanna Recchia, the company’s Rehearsal Director.
+An opportunity to meet Ben Wright, one of Candoco’s new Artistic Co-Directors, Susanna Recchia, the company’s Rehearsal Director and Kimberley Harvey (Artist).
 You will be able to ask questions about the company’s pioneering inclusive work, its creative process and the pieces being performed.

 These performances are part of South East Dance’s new micro-festival of contemporary performance with a choreographic edge: undisciplined.
 Three days of creative encounters, conversations and performance by artists and imaginative thinkers who are not bound by a specific genre will take place across the city.